+Retainer Fees

-Retainer Fees: Retainer fees are allowable but must be supported by evidence of bona fide services available or rendered.
+Retainer fees are allowable but must be supported by evidence of bona fide services available or rendered.

+Severance Pay

-Severance Pay: Severance pay, also commonly referred to as dismissal wages, is a payment in addition to regular salaries and wages, by organizations to workers whose employment is being terminated.
+Severance pay, also commonly referred to as dismissal wages, is a payment in addition to regular salaries and wages, by organizations to workers whose employment is being terminated.
 Costs of severance pay are allowable only to the extent that in each case, it is required by (i) law, (ii) employer-employee agreement, (iii) established policy that constitutes, in effect, an implied agreement on the organization's part, or (iv) circumstances of the particular employment.
 Costs incurred in certain severance pay packages (commonly known as "a golden parachute" payment) which are in an amount in excess of the normal severance pay paid by the organization to an employee upon termination of employment and are paid to the employee contingent upon a change in management control over, or ownership of, the organization's assets are unallowable.
+Costs related to severance pay paid in exchange for, or in association with, the signing of non-disclosure agreements are unallowable.

+Travel Expenses

-Travel Expenses: Travel expenses are allowable for only official functions.
+Travel expenses are allowable for only official functions.
 Reimbursement for such expenses may not exceed economical and reasonable costs.
 Reimbursement may not exceed actual costs or per diem for staff members.
 Costs for official travel may not exceed the limits set by the Internal Revenue Service.